Frequently Asked Questions

 Being registered to vote also improves your credit score because potential lenders are able to refer to the electoral register to verify your name and address.
 The electoral register is also used to select participants for jury service – diverse juries are more likely to result in fairer verdicts.

 You decide if you want to vote or not.
-But, making sure you are registered to vote and have the right photo ID to be able to vote, allows you to have your voice heard on the issues that matter to you, your family and your community, London's and the country’s future.
+But, making sure you are registered to vote and have an accepted photo ID to be able to vote, allows you to have your voice heard on the issues that matter to you, your family and your community, London's and the country’s future.

 My data